Warszawa Zachodnia station: Platform 9

-Warszawa Wola railway station was a railway station in the Wola district of Warsaw, Poland.
-On 20 May 2012 it was incorporated into Warszawa Zachodnia station as its Platform 8, and since the modernisation of Warszawa Zachodnia, it is currently marked as Warszawa Zachodnia peron 9 (Warsaw West railway station platform No. 9).
+Once an independent station in Warsaw's Wola district, Warszawa Wola now serves as Platform 9 of the Warszawa Zachodnia railway complex.
+On 20 May 2012 it was incorporated into Warszawa Zachodnia station as its Platform 8, and since the modernisation of Warszawa Zachodnia, it is currently marked as Warszawa Zachodnia peron 9 (Warsaw West railway station platform No. 9.
 Despite the change, it maintains all the functionality of Warszawa Wola.
+Another railway stop named Warszawa Wola, known as Warszawa Kasprzaka until 2018 is located further within the Wola district on Prymasa Tysiąclecia Avenue.

 The station was built in the 1980s just 250 m from Warszawa Zachodnia station on the Warsaw orbital line, which goes through Warszawa Gdańska station.
 At the time of building, it served the workers who commuted to the neighbouring factories in the surrounding industrial area.
-As of 2011, it is used exclusively by Koleje Mazowieckie who run the KM9 services from it through the north of the Masovian Voivodeship to Działdowo, in the Warmian-Masurian Voivodeship via Legionowo, Modlin, Nasielsk, Ciechanów and Mława, at all of which some trains terminate.
+As of 2011, it is used exclusively by Masovian Railways who run the KM9 services from it through the north of the Masovian Voivodeship to Działdowo, in the Warmian-Masurian Voivodeship via Legionowo, Modlin, Nasielsk, Ciechanów and Mława, at all of which some trains terminate.

 Currently, all trains terminate at this station, but tracks exist and are used by freight trains to join the Cross-City Line past Warszawa Zachodnia station.

-Modernization in 2020-2023
+Modernization during 2020-2025

-In July, 2020 a contract worth 2.4 billion złoty (about $500 million euro) was signed for a complete modernization of the station, planned to be completed in 2023.
-The rebuilt station will have platforms covered by a common roof.
-Under the station a tunnel for trams will be constructed, with an underground tram stop serving the station.
-During the three years of construction the passengers will experience some reductions in service, with some trains rerouted to other stations in Warsaw.
+In July, 2020 a contract worth 2.4 billion złoty (about $500 million euro) was signed for a complete modernization of the station, which was completed in 2025.
+The rebuilt station has platforms covered by a common roof.
+The planned tunnel to a new underground tram stop is still under construction as of January 2026.
+During the five years of construction the passengers experienced some reductions in service, with some trains rerouted to other stations in Warsaw.
 The station upgrade is part of the upgrade of the entire Warsaw Cross-City Line, which will last at least until 2027.

 Train services

 Most long-distance trains going to Warszawa Centralna from the western direction also stop at Warszawa Zachodnia.
-The station also services regional trains which do not stop at Warszawa Centralna, as well as a smaller number of trains that don't travel across Warsaw and instead terminate at Warszawa Główna.
+The station also services regional trains which do not stop at Warszawa Centralna, as well as a smaller number of trains that do not travel across Warsaw and instead terminate at Warszawa Główna.

 The station is served by the following service(s):